tessa-tum/filmflix-api/README.md

 ```
 2. Navigate to the project's root directory and run npm install to install dependencies.
 3. Run MongoDB on your local machine.
-4. In the root directory, create a new .env file.
+4. In the root directory, create a new .env file. (:exclamation: needs to be done to have a MongoDB `CONNECTION_URI` variable)
 5. Add your MongoDB connection URI at CONNECTION_URI.
 6. Run npm start.
 7. Go to http://localhost:8080/ in your browser to access API endpoints.